nanoporetech/dorado/README.md

 - `-x / --device` - to specify specific GPU resources (if available).
 - `--threads` -  to set the maximum number of threads to be used for everything but the inference.
 - `--infer-threads` -  to set the number of CPU threads for inference (when "--device cpu" is used).
 - `--batchsize` - batch size for inference, important to control memory usage on the GPUs.
+Automatically computed by default (`--batchsize 0`).

 Example: